 Density requirements

-We have seen estimates that up to 200,000 units are being allowed by HB 1110, alone, above and beyond the yearly average of apartment units (4-6,000) already being built.
+We have seen estimates that up to 200,000 units are being allowed by HB 1110 alone, in addition to the yearly average of apartment units (4-6,000) already being built.

 According to a CoStar article in June, 2024: